Expressive Power of Graph Neural Networks for (Mixed-Integer) Quadratic Programs: The capacity of GNNs for MI-LCQPs

 \subsection{GNNs can represent particular types of MI-LCQPs}

-We have shown a fundamental limitation of GNNs to represent properties of general MI-LCQP problems.
-Therefore, a natural question is \emph{whether we can identify a subset of $\calG_{\textup{MI-LCQP}}$ on which it is possible to train reliable GNNs}.
-To address this, we need to gain a better understanding for the separation power of GNNs or equivalently the WL test, according to the discussion following Theorem~\ref{thm:sol-lcqp}.
-We state in Algorithm~\ref{alg:WL-mi-lcqp} the WL test for MI-LCQP-graphs associated to $\calF_{\textup{MI-LCQP}}$ or $\calF_{\textup{MI-LCQP}}^W$, where $C_i^{l,V}$ and $C_j^{l,W}$ are understood as the color of $i\in V$ and $j\in W$ at the $l$-th iteration.
+We have shown a fundamental limitation of GNNs to represent MI-LCQP in general.
+A natural question arise: \emph{Whether we can identify a subset of $\calG_{\textup{MI-LCQP}}$ on which it is possible to train reliable GNNs}.
+To address this, we need to gain a better understanding for the separation power of GNNs, or equivalently, of the WL test, according to the discussion following Theorem~\ref{thm:sol-lcqp}.
+We state in Algorithm~\ref{alg:WL-mi-lcqp} the WL test for MI-LCQP-graphs associated to $\calF_{\textup{MI-LCQP}}$ or $\calF_{\textup{MI-LCQP}}^W$.

+Here, $C_i^{l,V}$ and $C_j^{l,W}$ are the colors of node $i\in V$ and node $j\in W$ at the $l$-th iteration.
+The ``hash" function is any injective (collision-free) mapping, independent of $i,j$.
+In practice, standard built-in hash functions can be used.